praveensripati/learn-aws/Services/ElastiCache/README.md

 1. Delete the tuple from the ElastiCache Redis Cluster.
    >python delete-tuple-redis.py age

-1. Try to delete the tuple "age" and it shouldn't return anything.
+1. Try to get the tuple "age" and it shouldn't return anything.
+   >python check-tuple-redis.py age
 1. Make sure to terminate the EC2 and the ElastiCache Cluster.

 # Further Reading